alphagov/frontend/docs/building_blocks_for_flexible_content.md

 #### Share links

-A wrapper around a [Heading component](https://components.publishing.service.gov.uk/component-guide/heading) followed by a [Share links component](https://components.publishing.service.gov.uk/component-guide/share_links)
+A wrapper around a [Heading component](https://components.publishing.service.gov.uk/component-guide/heading) and a [Share links component](https://components.publishing.service.gov.uk/component-guide/share_links).

-Currently the heading is hard-coded in the share links view and cannot be configured in the block.
+The heading is hard-coded in the share links view and cannot be configured in the block.

 ```yaml
 - type: share_links